Do I really need to hire a web design professional?

 What is included in the price?

 My price includes the web design layout, all image optimization (for fast loading of graphic content), the transfer of your pages to your web host server, setting up your email accounts, and much more.
 Of course, many other options are also available depending on the extent of your project.
 I will detail everything completely in your final package price.
+Please note…if you are unaware of any programming or custom work and your site and it does not work after my design has been implemented I am not responsible for fixing custom programming.
+It is your responsibility to work with your developer to make sure there are not any conflicts with the theme I choose.

 What is your payment plan for website design and development?